THE DOVER WAR MEMORIAL PROJECT

 Sidney William Knott, 5377 (541401), was a Sapper in the Field Engineers, 519th London Field Company.
 He was killed in action at Palestine on 19th September 1918, when he was 27.
 He is buried at Ramleh War Cemetery, Israel.

 His father? was Mr F. Knott, of 289 London Road Dover, and his wife was Rose Knott, of 24 George Street, Buckland, Dover.
-He was born there, but lived in Gillingham.
+He was born in Dover, but lived in Gillingham.

 Knott, T. J.